variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ### Syntax Spirits Distillery

-625 3rd Street, Unit C
+700 6th Street

-Due to their move, Syntax Spirits Distillery is moving their Drink & Think Trivia night to First Friday and it will be the last Trivia Night at their old location.
-Trivia nights are good fun with their fabulous hosts, Currier Inn owner and British man-about-town Derek Boulton and their very own Colorado-grown Still Mistress, Heather Bean!
-Sip on some knowledge and a cocktail or two.
-Participation is free and pizza is provided.
-Win spectacular goodies from the bar!
+No First Friday event due to the fact that they are moving to their new location.

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will be “Aprons & Teapots” from 5-8pm.
-The show will feature aprons by Robin Sweeton and teapots by Mike Lemke, Danyelle Butler and Jim Klingman.
-There will also be special music from Amaya Arevelo.
+The Bean Plant Studio will hold a clothing reception for &nbsp;“Aprons & Teapots” from 4-8pm.
+The show features aprons by Robin Sweeton and teapots by Mike Lemke, Danyelle Butler and Jim Klingman.
+Robin Sweeton will be in attendance to talk about her Apron Collection.

 ### The Blue Mug Coffee and Roastery